chrisgebert/open_alex_snapshot/README.md

 aws s3 sync --delete "s3://openalex/data/authors/" "data/authors/" --no-sign-request
 ```

-# Loading Snapshot Files into a Local DuckDB Database
+# Loading snapshot files into a local DuckDB database

 We can make use of DuckDB's [COPY](https://duckdb.org/docs/sql/statements/copy.html) or [CREATE TABLE](https://duckdb.org/docs/sql/statements/create_table) commands to insert these downloaded files into a persisted `.duckdb` database that we store locally.
 Which looks like this when using the DuckDB CLI: